Yabusame: Ritual

-Famous schools
+Schools

-There are two famous schools of mounted archery that perform yabusame.
+There are two schools of mounted archery that perform yabusame.
 One is the Ogasawara school.
 The founder, Ogasawara Nagakiyo, was instructed by the shōgun Minamoto no Yoritomo (1147–1199) to start a school for archery.
 Yoritomo wanted his warriors to be highly skilled and disciplined.
 Archery was seen as a good way for instilling the necessary principles for a samurai warrior.

 Zen became a major element in both foot and mounted archery as it also became popular among the samurai in every aspect of their life during the Kamakura period.

 Yabusame as a martial art helped a samurai learn concentration, discipline, and refinement.
 Zen taught breathing techniques to stabilize the mind and body, giving clarity and focus.
 To be able to calmly draw one's bow, aim, and shoot in the heat of battle, and then repeat, was the mark of a true samurai who had mastered his training and his fear.

 The other archery school was begun earlier by Minamoto no Yoshiari in the 9th century at the command of Emperor Uda.
 This school became known as the Takeda school of archery.
-The Takeda style has been featured in classic samurai films such as Akira Kurosawa's "Seven Samurai" (1954) and "Kagemusha" (1980).
-The famed actor of many samurai films, Toshiro Mifune, was a noted student of the Takeda school.
+The Takeda style has been featured in classic samurai films such as Akira Kurosawa's Seven Samurai (1954) and Kagemusha (1980).
+Toshiro Mifune, was a noted student of the Takeda school.

 Decline and revival

 With the arrival of the Portuguese and their guns in the mid-16th century, the bow began to lose its importance on the battlefield.
-At the Battle of Nagashino in 1575, well-placed groups of musketeers serving Oda Nobunaga and Tokugawa shot in volleys and practically annihilated the cavalry charges of the Takeda clan.
+At the Battle of Nagashino in 1575, well-placed groups of musketeers serving Oda Nobunaga and Tokugawa fired in volleys and practically annihilated the cavalry charges of the Takeda clan.

 Mounted archery was revived in the Edo period (1600–1867) by Ogasawara Heibei Tsuneharu (1666–1747) under the command of the shogun Tokugawa Yoshimune (1684–1751).
 Given that the nation was at peace, archery as well as other military martial arts became more of a method of personal development rather than military training.